tsgates/arch-wiki-markdown/wiki/EncFS.md

 user.
 It does not use a loopback system like some other comparable systems such as TrueCrypt and dm-crypt.

-EncFS is definetely the simplest software if you want to try disk encryption on Linux.
+EncFS is definitely the simplest software if you want to try disk encryption on Linux.

 This has a number of advantages and disadvantages compared to these